We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Design and Characteristics

 The weight distribution was more toward the blade, making it incredibly powerful for sweeping strikes but challenging to wield with precision.
-Using a Nodachi required not just skill but also significant physical strength.
+Using a nodachi required not just skill but also significant physical strength.

 Last Words